bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/08_PyCOMPSs_CLI/01_Installation.rst

 1. Install `pycompss-cli <https://pypi.org/project/pycompss-cli/>`_:

-   Since the PyCOMPSs CLI package is available in Pypi, it can be easly installed with ``pip`` as follows:
+   Since the PyCOMPSs CLI package is available in PyPI, it can be easily installed with ``pip`` as follows:

    .. code-block:: console